 In English, an accent is how a language is pronounced.
-This has several implications, because accents can refer to both how you pronounce your native language (like British vs. American English) and how your mother tongue influences your pronunciation in another language.
-Meanwhile, a dialect also includes different pronunciation, but goes further and includes differences in grammar and vocabulary.
-Dialects of a language are usually mutually intelligible, but it can require a lot of effort for speakers with differing dialects to understand each other.
+Accents can refer to both how you pronounce your native language (like British vs. American English) and how your mother tongue influences your pronunciation in another language.
+Meanwhile, a dialect also involves different pronunciation styles, but goes further to include differences in grammar and vocabulary.
+Dialects of a language are usually mutually intelligible, but sometimes it takes some effort for speakers with differing dialects to understand each other.

-We don’t have as strong of a sense of dialects in English, because almost all varieties of English are pretty similar.
-We do have a couple examples, however.
-What do you call something baked that is small, flat and sweet — a cookie or a biscuit?
-Or what do you call long cuttings of fried potatoes — fries or chips (or something else entirely)?
-If you took these types of differences and intensified them, you’d get an idea of what dialects are like in German.
+We don’t have a strong sense of dialects in English because almost all varieties are pretty similar.
+We do have a few examples, though.
+What do you call something baked that is round, flat and sweet — a cookie or a biscuit?
+Or what do you call long slices of fried potatoes — fries, chips or something else entirely?
+If you took these small differences and intensified them, you’d get an idea of what dialects are like in German.

 What Is Hochdeutsch?

-The concept of Hochdeutsch can be a little confusing for learners to grasp because people use it to refer to both Standard German and a dialect within German (more on that later).
-Most of the time, you’ll probably hear it used synonymously with Standard German.
+The concept of Hochdeutsch can be a little confusing for learners to grasp.
+People use it to refer to both Standard German and a dialect group within German (more on that later).
+You’ll most likely hear it used synonymously with Standard German.
 Unsurprisingly, Standard German is the result of the standardization of the German language.
-It is the German that is portrayed as “correct” and “free of dialect” — but both of these attributes are questionable from a linguistic perspective.
+It’s the German that’s portrayed as “correct” and “free of dialect,” though both of these attributes are questionable from a linguistic perspective.

-It’s worth mentioning that there is no authority in Germany that provides strict rules of German grammar and pronunciation like Académie française does for French.
-In lieu of this, Duden dictionary is often consulted as an authoritative work for German.
-However, the Duden editors themselves argue that they don’t create the language, they just describe it objectively.
-For civil servants (including teachers) and public service workers, there is an official Hochdeutsch established by regulations, but this isn’t enforced on private individuals.
+It’s worth mentioning that there is no authority in Germany that provides strict rules for German grammar and pronunciation, like the Académie française does for French.
+In lieu of this, the Duden dictionary is often consulted as an authoritative reference.
+However, the Duden editors themselves argue that they don’t create the language, they just describe it.
+Public officials and civil servants (including teachers) are meant to use official Hochdeutsch established by government regulations.
+Of course, these rules aren’t enforced on the general public though.

 But Hochdeutsch Is ‘Proper’ German, Right?

 Not really.
-Standard languages aren’t any more logical or regular than dialects.
-Often the opposite is true, because dialect speakers are less interested in “correct” speech, so they tend towards greater grammatical regularity when speaking.
+Standard languages aren’t any more logical or consistent than dialects.
+Often the opposite is true, because dialect speakers are less interested in “correct” language.
+They thus tend to use more grammatical regularity when speaking.

-Even standardized pronunciation rests on arbitrary rules of “correctness” — and doesn’t always align with the written form.
+Even standardized pronunciation rests on arbitrary rules of “correctness,” which don’t always align with the written form.
 For example, the “dialect-free” pronunciation of the number vierzig (forty) is [virzich], with a short [i] and [ch] at the end.
-Don’t believe me?
-Have a listen to the Duden entry.
 Some dialect pronunciations follow the spelling more closely, with a long [i] and a [g] at the end.
-Considering that, it’s pretty closed-minded to consider Standard German as more correct than the dialects.
+Considering this, it’s pretty closed-minded to say Standard German is more correct than other dialects.

 The biggest benefit of Hochdeutsch is that it allows communication across Germany between speakers of different dialects.
-Until the end of the Middle Ages, Latin was still the lingua franca and the people spoke in dialect.
-The vast differences between the dialects first became apparent with Martin Luther’s translation of the Bible and the arrival of the printing press.
-A unified German, capable of being understood anywhere, had to be created in order for something to be widely circulated.
-From this background, it’d be better to think of Standard German as a lingua franca, rather than the “true German.”
+Until the end of the Middle Ages, Latin was the lingua franca, while the general public spoke various dialects colloquially.
+The vast differences between dialects first became apparent with the printing press and Martin Luther’s translation of the Bible.
+A unified German capable of being understood anywhere had to be created in order for literature to be widely circulated.
+With this in mind, it’d be better to think of Standard German as a lingua franca, rather than “true German.”

-In general, German dialects are divided into High German (hochdeutsch) and Low German (niederdeutsche) vernaculars.
-To return our previous point about Hochdeutsch, the descriptors “high” and “low” aren’t judging the quality of the German.
-They simply refer to the dialects of the “high” and “low” states — the mountainous South and the flat North.
-This can be confusing for learners, because of the natural desire to conflate North with “high” and South with “low.”
+In general, German dialects are divided into High German (hochdeutsch) and Low German (niederdeutsch) vernaculars.
+Following our previous point on Hochdeutsch, the descriptors “high” and “low” don’t indicate quality or superiority.
+Somewhat counterintuitively, they simply refer to the dialects of the “high” and “low” German states in the mountainous South and the flat North.

-In German, dialects are differentiated from each other by the extent that they were affected by the so-called High German consonant shift.
-Generally, a sound shift describes the long-term and multi-stage way that speech changes in the pronunciation of sounds over time.
+In German, dialects differ from each other by how much the so-called High German consonant shift affected them.
+Generally, a sound shift describes the long-term and multi-stage way that speech changes in pronunciation over time.
 This High German consonant shift took place somewhere between the 6th to 8th centuries and primarily affected the consonants [p], [t] and [k].
 This might sound very theoretical, but here are a few examples to make things clearer:

 - In the consonant shift, [p] became [pf] or [f].
-The word appel became Apfel, for example, and the word schip was now pronounced Schiff.
+The word appel became Apfel, and the word schip was later pronounced Schiff.

 - The consonant [t] changed to [s] or [ts] (which sounds like a contemporary German [z]).
 This is why even today, speakers in Northern Germany say dat, wat and Water, like they did before the shift, while in the South they say das, was and Wasser.